Jason McElwain

-Jason McElwain, nicknamed J-Mac (born October 20, 1988), is an American amateur athlete in both basketball and marathon and public speaker with high-functioning autism.
-McElwain came to fame on international news in 2006, when he shocked the world playing in a high-school basketball game and scored twenty points in the final few minutes of the game.
-The game was described as a “miracle” by many in attendance.
-The game was shown on ESPN, CBS, CNN and many news networks around the world, and video clips of the feat when viral.
+Jason McElwain, nicknamed J-Mac (born October 20, 1988), is an American amateur athlete in basketball and marathon running, and a public speaker with high-functioning autism.
+In a 2006 high-school basketball game, he scored 20 points in the final few minutes of the contest, a feat which attracted international media attention.

 In 2003, Jason McElwain was appointed as the manager of the Greece Athena High School Trojans men's basketball team by basketball coach Jim Johnson.
-On February 15, 2006, he played in a senior night basketball game against Spencerport High School, for a division title.
+On February 15, 2006, McElwain played in a senior night basketball game against Spencerport High School, for a division title.
 Greece Athena got a large lead, so Coach Johnson decided to let McElwain play in the last four minutes and nineteen seconds of the game.
-After initially missing two shots, J-Mac became "hot as a pistol".
-McElwain made six three-point shots and one two-pointer, finishing with twenty points.
-Every shot he made shocked staff, students and parents alike.
-After the final buzzer rang, the crowd dashed onto the court in celebration.
-Footage of the event was featured on ESPN days after the game, and a short film about McElwain's life was in production.
-The movie, The Magic Of J-Mac, released in 2009.
+McElwain made six three-point shots and one two-pointer, finishing with 20 points.
+After the final buzzer sounded, the crowd dashed onto the court in celebration.
+Footage of the event was featured on ESPN days after the game, and a short film about McElwain's life, The Magic Of J-Mac, was released in 2009.

-Ten years later, McElwain made his professional basketball debut with the Rochester Razorsharks.
+In 2016, McElwain made his professional basketball debut with the Rochester RazorSharks.

 Early life

-Jason McElwain was born on October 20, 1988, to David and Debbie McElwain, and was diagnosed with autism at the age of two years.
+Jason McElwain was born on October 20, 1988, to David and Debbie McElwain, and was diagnosed with autism at two years old.
 Jason and his family lived in Greece, New York, a suburb of Rochester, New York.
 He initially struggled when interacting with other children, but began to develop social skills as he grew older.
 Although he was placed in special education classes, McElwain enjoyed basketball, to which he was introduced by his older brother Josh, and was appointed manager of Greece Athena High School's varsity basketball team.
-He was given the nickname “J-Mac”, after former Syracuse player Gerry McNamara who had the nickname “G-Mac”.
+He was given the nickname “J-Mac” after former Syracuse player Gerry McNamara who had the nickname "G-Mac."